JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/The_Origin_of_the_Spiritual_Fellowship.md

 Article 15, Section 7

-“Persons may become members of a local fellowship in the following ways; (a) profession of faith in the Father/ Motherhood of God and the brother/sisterhood of all people as interpreted by the Life and Teachings of Jesus in the Urantia Papers as taught by their local fellowship; (b) letter of transfer from another fellowship; (c) letter of transfer from a religious institution and acceptance of option (a).”
+“Persons may become members of a local fellowship in the following ways; a- profession of faith in the Father/ Motherhood of God and the brother/sisterhood of all people as interpreted by the Life and Teachings of Jesus in the Urantia Papers as taught by their local fellowship; b- letter of transfer from another fellowship; c- letter of transfer from a religious institution and acceptance of option ‘a’.”

-“Persons may become members-at-large of The Fellowship by (a) profession of faith in the Father/ Motherhood of God and the brother/sisterhood of all people as portrayed by the Life and Teachings of Jesus; (b) letter of membership from another fellowship; (c) letter of transfer from a religious institution and acceptance of option (a).”"
+“Persons may become members-at-large of The Fellowship by a- profession of faith in the Father/ Motherhood of God and the brother/sisterhood of all people as portrayed by the Life and Teachings of Jesus; b- letter of membership from another fellowship; c- letter of transfer from a religious institution and acceptance of option ‘a’.”"

 (It should be pointed out that this does not require the individual to believe that the Urantia Papers are revelation or even the “fifth epochal revelation.”
 Each member of The Spiritual Fellowship is entirely free to form their own opinion regarding the nature of _The Urantia Book_.)